Kian121/Multinational-Retail-Data-Centralisation/README.md

 Step 14:

-Now you know how many stores need to be extracted from the API.
+Take note of how many stores need to be extracted from the API.